Idowu-David/alx-zero_day01/0x03-git/README.md

-This is my firat Git project
+This is my first Git project